fredericopb/fredericopb.github.io/README.txt

-Identity by HTML5 UP
-html5up.net | @ajlkn
+fredericopb.github.io

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license

-Just a fun little profile/card-style template I whipped up during a break between major projects.
-Minimal, responsive, and powered by Responsive Tools + Sass.
-Enjoy :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn
+Big inspiration on html5up.net | @ajlkn
+And a CSS snippet from Start Bootstrap - Resume]

 Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

 	Icons:
 		Font Awesome (fontawesome.io)

 	Other:
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+		jQuery (jquery.com)